 “No, I must admit I’m not.
 Thanks for looking out for me.

 The summer of 1991, Johnnie taught me things I would never learn at a college or a church house.
-Like the time I had to gas up for work on an early Sunday morning and was confronted by a man who was drunk, reeking and had obviously been in a fight by the blood and cuts on his hand and dress shirt.
+Like the time I had to gas up for work on an early Sunday morning and was confronted by a man who was drunk, reeking and had apparently been in a fight by the blood and cuts on his hand and dress shirt.
 He didn’t look homeless.
 He had a nice suit coat and dress pants on.
 He tried to grab my purse and began asking for my money.
-I looked him directly in the eye, and in Johnnie fashion said, “I don’t have any money and I’m on my way to work.
+I looked him directly in the eye, and in Johnnie fashion said, “I don’t have any money, and I’m on my way to work.
 Now go inside and clean yourself up.
 You’re drunk.”
 He looked stunned but headed towards the door of the corner store.
 He had obeyed me like the man Johnnie had told to get on down the road.

 Somehow I had moved to this area of town and reached this place of poverty and loss through events that caused a chain reaction.
 I was uneducated, pregnant with a third, and at times depressed.
 Johnnie helped me get through many social issues and spiritual issues.
 She had a way of making me believe and hope.
 My place of poverty was her place of rescue.
 It was her new beginnings.
 Her glasses revealed things my glasses couldn’t see.